-With the Aerokat, there is a chamber that has a specialized valve designed for the low air inflow in cats.
+With the inhaler, there is a chamber that has a specialized valve designed for the low air inflow in cats.
 The valve opens easily with shallow breaths; thus the medication will flow easily from the chamber into your cat’s lungs.

-The Aerocat comes with an inhalation indicator, which moves when your cat inhales.
+The inhaler comes with an inhalation indicator, which moves when your cat inhales.
 Thus you can confirm that the mask is sealed; you can count breaths, ensure proper use, and know the medication has been delivered.

 Steps For Using The Inhaler For The Cat

 Once your cat is familiar with both the mask and spacer, you can add medication.
 Here are the simple steps: